brunokatekawa/PeopleAnalytics_Turnover/README.md

 ![](img/model-pb-dist.png)

-Here, we are evaluating how normally distributed are the probabilities predicted by the model.

-- **Histogram of predicted probabilities:** it nearly follows a normal distribution.
-The normal distribution is depicted in black-line bell shaped curve.

-- **Probability Plot:** when can observe that almost all the points are or on the red diagonal line or close to it, which means that the probability distribution is near normal.

-- **ECDF plot:** the cumulative distribution function almost follows the half of a normal distribution, which means that the probability distribution is near normal.

-All these 3 elements show that the model is able to make good predictions, of course, it can always be improved.
+Looking at the `Probability Plot` for `LogisticRegression` the points are well distributed, it forms a smooth S-shaped curve and the red diagonal seems to form a 45 angle with the X-axis.
+Thus, this just reinforces our previous decision on choosing the `LogisticRegression` as the classifier for the project.

 <br>